Korean Language Classes Information Page

 What makes our program truly unique is we offer our students the opportunity to apply what they learned in class with weekly instructor led supplemental lab at no extra charge.
 Participation is optional, but we encourage learners of all levels to take advantage of this unique opportunity.
 Our Supplemental Practice is held every Thursday from 7:00 – 8:50 at Heritage Park Community Center in Irvine.

 For those with no experience or background in Korean will automatically be placed in Korean Fundamentals.
-Students interested in Levels 1, 2, 3 and 4 will have the opportunity to take an optional proficiency test to ensure they are placed in the appropriate class.
-Tests will take approximately 30-40 minutes which includes listening and speaking and will be graded immediately after the test.
+Students interested in Levels 2, 3, 4 and 5 will have the opportunity to take an optional placement test to ensure you are placed in the appropriate class.
+You will need to contact us directly to get a link to take the online placement test.
+Please send an email to request the test.

 PRIVATE KOREAN TUTORING: